qoala/InvisibleInc-CommunityBugFixes/FIXES.md

   * **Fix** Overwrite PRNG algorithm with a version that splits up some operations to preserve precision.
   * **Credit**: Cyberboy2000
+* Multiple laser beams
+  * If multiple laser beams are controlled by a single generator (Security Dispatch, huge levels, etc), and the generator is recaptured (Echo, etc), then only every other laser beam actually switches back to corp control.
+The other half remain under player control.
+  * **Fix** Update ALL laser emitters matching the current generator
+  * **Credit**: Phyrax, Qoalabear
 * Laser beam ally checks
   * Corp-controlled lasers turn off when guards walk through, and likewise for agency-controlled lasers and agents.
 Corp-controlled lasers also turn off when an agent drags a guard through.